 We thank all who apply, however, only those selected for an interview will be contacted.
-Preference will be given to Aboriginal people and applicants are asked to self-declare in their resume or cover letter.
+Preference will be given to Indigenous people.
+Applicants are asked to self-declare in their resume or cover letter.

 For your application to be considered, you must submit the following documents:

 The purpose of the cover letter is to introduce yourself to our organization, demonstrate your interest in a specific vacancy, and highlight anything you believe is important, but not contained in your resumé.